MetaEnigma97/MetaEnigma97.github.io/_pages/about.md

 </div> -->
 💻 My research interests include machine learning and optimization algorthms on material/drug discovery.

 🏂 I love snowboarding, playing the guitar and travelling in my spare time.
-I have a cat named Chemical(coco).
+I have a cat named Chemical(coco) in Japan.